 - The suitability of the venue and the language instruction for the development of language skills.

-- Please also note that for students requiring funds in excess of $3,000, applications are significantly strengthened by evidence of contributions from the student’s supervisor and/or department.
+- Please also note that for students requiring funds in excess of $3,000, applications are significantly strengthened by evidence of contributions from the student’s supervisor.

 Application Submission Process